stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

 Optional:

 - `idle_timeout` (String) Time after which an idle session is closed.
 The default value is set to 1 minute, and the maximum value is 2 minutes.
+The format is a duration and the unit must be seconds.
+Example: 30s